Our Story

 Policy Expertise

 Former MHDC Vice Chair, Kansas City City Council Chair, University of Missouri Curator.
-We know how policy shapes opportunity—and how to navigate it.
+We know how policy shapes opportunity.

 Academic Excellence

-Nine degrees from Brown, USC, Johns Hopkins, Saint Louis University, and UMKC.
+Eight degrees from Brown, USC, Saint Louis University, and UMKC.
 Research-backed approaches grounded in real-world application.

 Multi-Community Understanding

 We've worked with urban cores, rural towns, and suburban communities.
-The AI divide affects everyone differently—and we tailor our approach accordingly.
+The AI divide affects everyone differently—we tailor our approach.

 Proven Delivery